kapitanov/git-todo/website/docs/docs/cli/ls.md

     ```bash
     $ git todo ls -p
-    1 DONE Write some code
+    e885a108 DONE Write some code
-    2 DONE Write some tests as well
+    4e3eeecc TODO Write some tests as well
-    3 TODO Write some useful documentation as it is important
+    419ee57f DONE Write some useful documentation as it is important
-    4 TODO Build something great!
+    ae19ad18 DONE Build something great
+    9612977c TODO And help people!
     ```

 By default, the command will print the TODO items in a human-readable format.